 Thomas Henry Crutchley was born in Bloxwich in 1917, the son of Thomas Henry and Clara Crutchley.
 His was a large family, but not unusually so for the period.
 He had four brothers and four sisters.

-Little is known or remembered about Thomas Henry junior's life before the events of the Second World War caught up with him.
-However surviving records show he was employed making tiles at the nearby Essington Tilleries.
+So far little is known or remembered about Thomas Henry junior's life before the events of the Second World War caught up with him.
+However surviving employment records show he worked making tiles at the nearby Essington Tilleries.

 Thomas Henry married Lillie Annie Herriott from Winson Green in Birmingham on the 9th September 1943.
 By this time at the height of the war, Thomas Henry was already serving in the army, as the uniform in his wedding photograph testifies.
 His fate was now inextricably linked with the course of events which were to mark the beginning of the end of the Second World War.